Chiquititas (Portuguese TV series): Production

 Chiquititas was the second Cris Morena production adapted by SIC, following the success obtained by Floribella.
 Before its release, the series was compared by producers to Mary Poppins, and developed a large licensed merchandise invested for the audience (as done by Floribella).
 Since the series finale was in September 2008, the ending had to be changed from the original one (in which the characters celebrate Christmas) to a Love-themed party.

+Chiquititas: The Magical Journey (cancelled game)

+Chiquititas: The Magical Journey was meant to be a fantasy-action 2009 game based on this show, produced by Biodroid Productions and distributed by Emergent.
+It was meant to release on the PS2 and Wii, the game provides two playable characters from the show, Lily and Kili, exploring levels and fighting against enemies.
+The game was quietly cancelled.

 Soundtracks

-In addition to 24 Horas, Chiquititas also had a second album entitled Vida A Vida, with Portuguese versions of songs from the Chiquititas soundtracks unused in Chiquititas Sin Fin.
+In addition to 24 Horas, Chiquititas also had a second album entitled Viva A Vida, with Portuguese versions of songs from the Chiquititas soundtracks unused in Chiquititas Sin Fin.
 24 Horas was among the Portugal Albums Top 30 in first place for seven weeks.